-Understandably, you or those around you may have questions and concerns about Coronavirus (COVID-19).
-The umass.edu/coronavirus page is frequently updated with the latest communications and advisories.
+Questions and concerns about COVID-19?
+The UMass coronavirus page is frequently updated with the latest communications and advisories.
 If you would find it helpful to talk with a mental health clinician about your concerns, call us at 413-545-2337.
 In addition, the following tips can help you manage stress and anxiety that may arise in the midst of uncertainty or fears about health and personal safety.

 Psychological Health Tips